Stablecoins are touted as fool proof, fiat backed coins, but are they as stable as you think?

 One, for example, will change the number of coins in your wallet as to keep the value the same ($1).

-Another will use something similar to a money printer and a bond reward system, and so forth.
+Another will use something similar to a money printer and a bond reward system, etc.

 It is important to know that by depositing your money into a bank, savings, or checking account, it will be insured up to a certain amount.